MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/index.md

 <img class="gifplayer" alt="Scope mapping" src="scope_mapping.png"/>

+You can also manually edit the application's configuration JSON file with the required configuration and push the changes back to a MobileFirst Server.

+1. From a **command-line window**, navigate to the project's root folder and run the `mfpdev app pull`.
+2. Open the configuration file, located in the **[project-folder\mobilefirst** folder.
+3. Edit the file by defining a `scopeElementMapping` property, in this property, define data pairs that are each composed of the name of your selected scope element, and a string of zero or more space-separated security checks to which the element maps.
+For example:

+    ```xml
+    "scopeElementMapping": {
+        "UserAuth": "UserAuthentication",
+        "SSOUserValidation": "LtpaBasedSSO CredentialsValidation"
+    }
+    ```
+4. Deploy the updated configuration JSON file by running the command: `mfpdev app push`.

+> You can also push updated configurations to remote servers.
+Review the [Using MobileFirst CLI to Manage MobilefFirst artifacts](../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts) tutorial.

 ## Protecting resources
 In the OAuth model, a protected resource is a resource that requires an access token.
 You can use the MobileFirst security framework to protect both resources that are hosted on an instance of MobileFirst Server, and resources on an external server.
 You protect a resource by assigning it a scope that defines the required permissions for acquiring an access token for the resource.